Empirical Bayes PCA in high dimensions: Introduction

-\begin{enumerate} \item {\bf Kiefer-Wolfowitz NPMLE.} Consider the classical \emph{compound decision problem} of estimating $\btheta \in \bbR^n$ from a Gaussian observation vector $\bx \sim \cN(\mu \cdot \btheta,\,\sigma^2 \cdot \Id_{n \times n})$, for two known scalar parameters $\mu,\sigma^2>0$.
-The empirical Bayes paradigm first posits a prior distribution $\pi_*$ for the coordinates of $\btheta$, then estimates $\pi_*$ by an estimator $\pi$ based on the marginal density of the observed coordinates of $\bx$, and finally applies Bayes' rule defined by $\pi$ to ``denoise'' $\bx$ and obtain the estimate of $\btheta$.
+The EB-PCA approach consists of three main ideas, each of which is individually well-studied: \begin{enumerate} \item {\bf Kiefer-Wolfowitz NPMLE.} Consider the classical \emph{compound decision problem} of estimating $\btheta \in \bbR^n$ from a Gaussian observation vector $\bx \sim \cN(\mu \cdot \btheta,\,\sigma^2 \cdot \Id_{n \times n})$, for two known scalar parameters $\mu,\sigma^2>0$.
+The empirical Bayes paradigm first posits a prior distribution $\pi_*$ for the coordinates of $\btheta$, then estimates $\pi_*$ by an estimator $\pi$ based on the marginal density of the observed coordinates of $\bx$, and finally applies Bayes's rule defined by $\pi$ to ``denoise'' $\bx$ and obtain the estimate of $\btheta$.